Matt-Olek/CUDA-Log-Variance-Gamma-model/README.md

 The training script will:

 - Generate training and validation loss plots
-- Save the trained model in the `models` directory
+- Save the trained model in the `models` directory, for later use
-- Create visualizations of the results in the `visualizations` directory
+- Create visualizations of the training process in the `visualizations` directory

 > Warning: The training script will not run if there is no GPU available.
 > The assertion `assert torch.cuda.is_available(), "CUDA is not available"` will raise an error if no GPU is available.